Information about disabled parking badges and how to apply for one

 We will also consider a criminal proceeding if we believe an offence has been committed.

 Blue badge Privacy Notice

 You can apply for or renew an individual badge online.
-If you are unable to do this you can make a phone application by contacting us on 0300 123 2224.
+If you are unable to do this you can make a phone application by phoning us on 0300 123 2224